Over 20 arrests made in Eastbourne over bank holiday weekend

 and on Freeview 262 or Freely 565

-The force added that the arrests were made for a number of offences, including robbery, assault, and drink and drug driving.
+The force said the arrests were made for offences, including robbery, assault, and drink and drug driving.

 A spokesperson for Sussex Police said: “Officers hopped across the district on a number of patrols and police activities in Eastbourne this Easter weekend, resulting in a number of arrests being made.